stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 3. Set the new Directory as the application's initial [account store](#account-store-mappings).
 4. Enable the new Directory as the application's [default account store](#application-defaultAccountStoreMapping), ensuring any new accounts created directly by the application are stored in the new Directory.
 5. Enable the new Directory as the application's [default group store](#application-defaultGroupStoreMapping), ensuring any new groups created directly by the application are stored in the new Directory.

-{% docs note %}
-Automatically creating a directory when creating an application *does not* make that Directory private or restrict usage to only that application.
-The created directory is no different than any other directory.
-The `createDirectory` query parameter exists as a convenience to reduce the number of steps you would have had to execute otherwise.

-If you delete an application, you must manually delete any auto-created directory yourself.
-There is no shortcut to delete an auto-created directory.
-This is to ensure safety in case the directory might be used by other applications.
-{% enddocs %}

 <a class="anchor" name="application-retrieve"></a>
 ### Retrieve an Application